Stephanie Buhmann: Selected exhibitions

+Symposia

-Buhmann has organized many panel discussions, including at the Museum of Contemporary Art in Los Angeles; Teacher’s College, Columbia University, New York, and the Shirley Fiterman Art Gallery at the Borough of Manhattan Community College, New York.
+Buhmann has organized many panel discussions, including at CUNY Graduate Center, New York; the Austrian Cultural Forum New York; the Museum of Contemporary Art in Los Angeles; Teacher's College, Columbia University, New York, and the Shirley Fiterman Art Gallery at the Borough of Manhattan Community College, New York.

+Teaching

 Her teaching experience includes lectures at the Rhode Island School of Design, Providence, RI; Pratt Institute, New York; Hofstra University, New York; Wave Hill, New York, and the Beaverbrook Art Gallery, New Brunswick, Canada, among others.